vshemyako/intexsoft-internship/README.md

 At the moment basic Angular Material incorporation into application is being developed. - Done

-All efforts are directed into Angular Guards incorporation into the application.
+All efforts are directed into Angular Guards incorporation into the application. - Done

+At present I'm trying to implement pagination reguests and handle them with RestControllers